ItzNebbs/theos-install-guides/README.md

-# theos-install-guides
+## Install/Setup Guides for Theos
-Guides for installing Theos with compilation for all device architectures.
+I have written guides for installing/setting up Theos with compilation for all devices.